Scifiler-sys/Selenium/AutoOrg/readme.md

 # Setup process
 1. You need to edit the excel sheet in Data folder to add in the github usernames you need to add
+2. Create an organization in github
-2. You need to create credentials.json inside of Data folder
+3. You need to create credentials.json inside of Data folder
 ```json
 {
     "username": "Add github username here",